Spectroscopy and Decay Properties of Excited Charmonium States: Decay property analysis of charmonia

 The predicted branching ratio to the mode $D^*\bar{D^*}$ is large for the 3$P$ states ($3^3 {P}_0$ and $3^3{P}_1$)~\cite{Barnes:2005pb}.
 The $3^3{P}_0$ state is identified as $X(4160)$~\cite{Deng:2023mza,Wang:2022dfd}, the dominant decay channel of $3^3 {P}_0$ is $D^*\bar{D^*}$, with the branching ratio reaching 82.5\%.
 We obtain a width ratio of $\Gamma(D\bar{D})$ : $\Gamma(D^*\bar{D^*}) $ = 0.17 : 1, which is slightly larger than the experimental ratio ($<0.09$)~\cite{ParticleDataGroup:2024cfk}.

-While our findings are consistent with the branching ratios contributions reported in Ref.~\cite{Duan:2021alw}, our results demonstrate better agreement with the total width reported in experiments.
-The $3^3{P}_1$ state is identified as $\chi_{c1}(4274)$, with a predicted mass of $M=4512.5^{+6.0}_{-6.2}\pm3.0$ MeV and a width of $\Gamma=92^{+22}_{-18}\pm{57}$ MeV~\cite{LHCb:2024smc}, showing good agreemen with the LHCb measurement.
-For the $3^3 {P}_2$ state, there are four charm-open decay channels that are kinematically allowed, $D\bar{D}$, $D\bar{D^*}$, $D_S\bar{D_S}$ and $D_S\bar{D_S}^*$.
-Among them, the dominant decay channel is $D\bar{D}$, with the branching ratio of 58.9\%.
+While our findings are consistent with the branching {ratio} contributions reported in Ref.~\cite{Duan:2021alw}, our results demonstrate better agreement with the total width reported in experiments.
+The $3^3{P}_1$ state is identified as $\chi_{c1}(4274)$, with a predicted mass of $M=4512.5^{+6.0}_{-6.2}\pm3.0$ MeV and a width of $\Gamma=92^{+22}_{-18}\pm{57}$ MeV~\cite{LHCb:2024smc}, showing good {agreement} with the LHCb measurement.
+For the $3^3 {P}_2$ state, there are four {open-charm} decay channels that are kinematically allowed, $D\bar{D}$, $D\bar{D^*}$, $D_s\bar{D_s}$, and $D_s\bar{D_s}^*$.
+Among them, the dominant decay channel is $D\bar{D}$, with {a} branching ratio of 58.9\%.

-For $\chi_{c0}(4500)$ reported by the LHCb~\cite{LHCb:2024smc}, we identify it as $\chi_{c0}(4P)$ state.
+For $\chi_{c0}(4500)$ reported by the LHCb~\cite{LHCb:2024smc}, we identify it as {the} $\chi_{c0}(4P)$ state.
 In our calculation, the dominant decay mode for this state is $D^*\bar{D^*}$, accounting for 88.8\%.
 We obtain the total width of 34.1 MeV, which agrees with the experimental value, and is lower than the theoretical predictions provided in Ref.~\cite{Duan:2021alw}.
-We then assign $\chi_{c1}(4685)$ as the $4^3{P}_1$ state, whose dominant decay channel is $D\bar{D^*}$, with the ratio of predicted partial widths being $\Gamma(D\bar{D^*})$ : $\Gamma(D^*\bar{D^*}) $ = 1.4 : 1.
+We then assign $\chi_{c1}(4685)$ as the $4^3{P}_1$ state, whose dominant decay channel is $D\bar{D^*}$, with the ratio of {the predicted partial widths} $\Gamma(D\bar{D^*})$ : $\Gamma(D^*\bar{D^*}) $ = 1.4 : 1.
 While our findings are broadly consistent with the ratios reported in Ref.~\cite{Duan:2021alw}, our results demonstrate better agreement with experimental measurements.
-The result of $4^3{P}_2$ state is shown in Table~\ref{tab7.2}, the primary decay channel is $D\bar{D^*}$, with the branching ratio of 46.5\%.
+The result of the $4^3{P}_2$ state is shown in Table~\ref{tab7.2}, the primary decay channel is $D\bar{D^*}$, with {a} branching ratio of 46.5\%.

 Based on the mass spectra obtained from our calculations, $\chi_{c0}(4700)$ should be assigned to the $5^3{P}_0$ state, while the same identification has been reported in Refs.~\cite{Badalian:2024mgw,Deng:2023mza}.
 The predicted total width is 9.0 MeV, whereas the result given in Ref.~\cite{Duan:2021alw} is 17 MeV.
-The widths of $5{P}$ and $6P$ states are also presented in Table~\ref{tab7.1} and \ref{tab7.2}.
-Table~\ref{tab4} presents the two-photon decay widths of $\chi_{c2}$ states, which is expected to provide useful reference data for future experiments.
+The widths of $5{P}$ and $6P$ states are also presented in Tables~\ref{tab7.1} and \ref{tab7.2}.
+In addition, Table~\ref{tab4} presents the two-photon decay widths of $\chi_{c2}$ states, which {are} expected to provide useful reference data for future experiments.